aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     }
 }

-// The `create` action takes a value and passes it to the `Create` command.
-For
+// The `increment` action takes a value and passes it to the `Increment` command.
-// simplicity sake, the fact key is hard codded in all our examples. action create(v int) {
+// For simplicity sake, the fact key is hard coded in all our examples. action increment(v int) {
-    publish Create{
+    publish Increment{
         key_a: 1,
         value: v,
     }
 }

-// `Increment` is a on-graph command that will increase our test count by the
+// `Increment` is an on-graph command that will increase our test count by the
 // value passed in.
 command Increment {
     fields {